 - Have unsubscribes and even bounces recorded in Pipedrive, so you can plan follow-up activities.

 The default setting is syncing all Mailchimp audiences (or Lists, as they were known previously), but you can also send email activity from specific Audiences only.

 Step 1.
-Define the list of People that should receive your newsletter with a Pipedrive filter (On that, check out tip #7 below)
+Create or select a segment using Pipedrive filters the list of People that should receive your newsletter with a Pipedrive filter (On that, check out tip #8 below)

 Step 2.
-Set up a new Mailchimp audience you’ll be using for your newsletter going forward
+Create or select a Mailchimp audience you’ll be using for your newsletter going forward

-3. Web visitor tracking: see what pages and blog posts your leads have seen before you talk to them
+4. Set up web visitor tracking to see what pages and blog posts your leads have seen before you talk to them

 Our website visitor tracking feature, or simply Web tracking as we call it, shows you which of your leads are visiting your website, and which pages of your website.
 This way you’ll know who appears more interested in your products and services, more ready to buy.

 Oh, and you can have this information automatically added to your Pipedrive deals and contacts as well.